Eudorajab1/jasmin_smsc_gui/README.md

 * A working installation of the Jasmin SMS Gateway software with standard jcli port exposed
 * A working Py4Web installation (either dev or live deployment) which can access jcli port on Jasmin either locally or remotely

-Full documentation for the installation and operation of the Jasmin SMS Gateway can be found at https://docs.jasminsms.com/en/latest/index.html
+Full documentation for the installation and usage for Jasmin SMS Gateway can be found at https://docs.jasminsms.com/en/latest/index.html

 Full documentation for the installation and usage for Py4Web can be found at https://py4web.com/_documentation/static/en/index.html